The Little Child Within You

 What a beautiful heart Samuel had, that he wanted to minister to the Lord so much.

-His mother Hannah, had dedicated him in prayer to God and left, “and he worshiped the Lord there” (1:28).
+His mother Hannah, had dedicated him in prayer to God and had left him with Eli the priest, “and he worshiped the Lord there” (1:28).

 His father, Elkanah, went home to Ramah, “but the boy ministered to the Lord” (2:11).

 Oh may we learn now, what Samuel seemed to know even as a boy, that is, to always draw near to the presence of God and minister to Him, no matter what.

 Samuel was not from the tribe of Levi, of the priests; his father, Elkanah, being “an Ephramite” (1:1).
 Samuel “ministered to the Lord” (2:11) in the spirit of God’s word to all the nation of Israel, when He had delivered them out of Egypt and called them, saying “you shall be to Me a kingdom of priests and a holy nation” (Exodus 19: 6).